-- 59 The assurance practitioner shall obtain sufficient appropriate evidence on which to base the assurance practitioner's conclusions. - Sufficiency is the measure of the quantity of evidence.
+- The assurance practitioner shall obtain sufficient appropriate evidence on which to base the assurance practitioner's conclusions. - Sufficiency is the measure of the quantity of evidence.

 Appropriateness is the measure of the quality of evidence; that is, its relevance and its reliability.
 The assurance practitioner ordinarily considers the relationship between the cost of obtaining evidence and the usefulness of the information obtained.
-However, the matter of difficulty or expense involved is not in itself a valid basis for omitting an evidence-gathering procedure for which there is no alternative.
-The assurance practitioner uses professional judgement and exercises professional scepticism in evaluating the quantity and quality of evidence, and thus its sufficiency and appropriateness, to support the conclusions in the assurance report. - For both performance audit and performance review engagements, if the assurance practitioner becomes aware of a matter that leads the assurance practitioner to question whether sufficient appropriate evidence has been obtained, the assurance practitioner pursues the matter by performing other evidence-gathering procedures sufficient to enable the assurance practitioner to report.
+However, the matter of difficulty or expense involved is not in itself a valid basis for omitting an evidence-gathering procedure for which there is no

+- alternative.
+The assurance practitioner uses professional judgement and exercises professional scepticism in evaluating the quantity and quality of evidence, and thus its sufficiency and appropriateness, to support the conclusions in the assurance report. - Performance audit and performance review engagements both require the application of assurance skills and techniques and the gathering of sufficient appropriate evidence as part of an iterative, systematic assurance engagement process.
+For further guidance on the nature, timing and extent of evidence-gathering procedures for performance audit and performance review engagements, refer to ASAE 3000. - For both performance audit and performance review engagements, if the assurance practitioner becomes aware of a matter that leads the assurance practitioner to question whether sufficient appropriate evidence has been obtained, the assurance practitioner ordinarily pursues the matter by undertaking other evidence-gathering procedures sufficient to enable the assurance practitioner to report.